Master of Science (MS)

 • 7108 (West Palm Beach)

-For South University, Richmond, South University, Savannah, South University, Tampa, and South University, West Palm Beach applications must be completed and verified in the CASPA application portal.
+Applications must be completed and verified in the CASPA application portal.
 Submission deadlines vary by campus.
 Please refer to the individual program’s website for further details.

 Applicants who are offered a seat into the Physician Assistant program are only permitted to reserve a seat at one campus.
-Within 14 calendar days of the applicant signing and submitting the acceptance form, it is the responsibility of the applicant to notify any other South University Physician Assistant program(s) of his/her intent to withdraw.
+Within 14 calendar days of the applicant signing and submitting the acceptance form, it is the responsibility of the applicant to notify any other South University Physician Assistant program(s) of the applicant's intent to withdraw.
 Seat acceptance fees are non-transferable to other South University programs.

 Note: Applicants should refer to the Physician Assistant Program policy on Acceptance Fee for more details.